I'm going to be a dad!

 9 min

-Dr Michael Winter, Head of the Gynaecology Clinic and father, gives a very personal insight into the topic of "Fathers in the obstetric context".
+Dr Michael Winter, Head Physician at the Women's Clinic and himself a father, shares his personal experiences on the topic of "Fathers in the obstetric context".

 She's pregnant - I'm going to be a father!
 Dr Michael Winter, what were your first thoughts?